voxel51/fiftyone-brain/docs/dev_guide.md

 [ETA](https://github.com/voxel51/eta) for the Python code in this repository, so this guide is mostly pointers to the relevant resources there!

+> Happy exception: FiftyOne Brain is strictly Python 3 code, so we do not
+> follow the Python 2 compability instructions in ETA!

 ## Coding style

 -   [Python style guide](https://github.com/voxel51/eta/blob/develop/docs/python_style_guide.md)